-- consultations with the complainant and other stakeholders
+- Consultations with the AP and other stakeholders;

-When the DBSA IGRM monitors the implementation of agreements, it will do so in consultation with the relevant parties involved.
-Unless the IGRM Chairperson or IGRM Committee specifies a different timeline, the Monitoring and Evaluations team will submit monitoring reports to the IGRM Committee annually.
-It shall make these reports public through the IGRM website within five (5) calendar days post submission to the Committee.
-The IGRM will draft the monitoring report available to the parties to the agreement, giving them a reasonable time to provide comments, prior to submitting the monitoring report for publishing to the IGRM Committee Chairperson.
+In circumstances where the IGRM resolves to monitor the implementation of agreements it will do so in consultation with the relevant parties involved.
+Unless the IGRM Chairperson or IGRM Committee specifies a different timeline, the Monitoring and Evaluations team will submit monitoring reports to the IGRM Committee annually. and shall make these public through the IGRM website within five (5) calendar days post submission to the Committee.
+The IGRM will make a draft of the monitoring report available to the parties to the agreement, giving them a reasonable time to provide comments, prior to submitting monitoring report for publishing to the Chairperson of the IGRM Committee.

-At the conclusion of the monitoring period, the last monitoring report submitted by the DBSA IGRM will bring the problem-solving or compliance review process, as the case may be to an end.
+At the conclusion of the monitoring period, the last monitoring report submitted by the IGRM will bring the problem solving or compliance review process as the case may be to an end.

 Local Language of the Complainant

-All publicly disclosed IGRM reports relating to a grievance or complaints, including eligibility determinations, agreements reached through problem-solving, compliance appraisal reports, compliance investigation reports, and monitoring reports, along with other relevant documentation needed to facilitate communication, will be translated into the preferred local language of the complainant.
+All publicly disclosed IGRM reports relating to a grievance or complaints, including eligibility determinations, agreements reached through problem solving, compliance appraisal reports, compliance investigation reports, and monitoring reports, along with other relevant documentation needed to facilitate communication, will be translated into the preferred local language of the AP.